Washing and Cleaning

-Detailing a boat is much more than washing and waxing it.
-Washing is the first step but it involves removing marks, rust, algae, mildew, dirt, fish blood – anything that is on the topside or hull.
+Washing and cleaning your boat involves removing marks, rust, algae, mildew, dirt, fish blood – anything that is on the topside or hull.
 Nonskid often has dirt, rust, tar-like substances and more that have to be removed one by one with stiff brushes or plastic razor blades and chemicals such as acetone and mineral spirits.
 Hatch covers, hatch tracks, hatches, compartments, live wells, and fish tanks often contain dirt, leaves, rust, mildew, algae, and a special mold I call manufacturer mold.
 The latter is the result of the process to make covers and compartments and shows up a year or two after the boat is made.
 It looks like mildew but cannot be removed with bleach.

-T-tops and biminis often accumulate mildew and water spots on their tops and ceilings that need to be scrubbed off.
-T-tops and ceilings need to also be waxed.
+T-tops and biminis often accumulate mildew and water spots on their tops and ceilings that need to be scrubbed off. .

 Props and ladders become rusty if not rinsed after every use.
 You need metal cleaner, brass wool, and toothbrush to clean these.

-Washing and waxing your boat is essential to protecting and preserving all exposed surfaces – fiberglass, gelcoat, metal, and vinyl – from damage caused by saltwater, the sun, rust, and other elements.
+Washing your boat is essential to protecting and preserving all exposed surfaces – fiberglass, gelcoat, metal, and vinyl – from damage caused by saltwater, the sun, rust, and other elements.
 Saltwater is particularly harmful to all surfaces if not removed.
-It can etch water spots due to salt residue on all exposed surfaced and corrode metal.
-The water itself leaves a yellow/brown scum line near the waterline of your boat.
-Exposure to the sun produces oxidation, which results in a dull sometimes powdery finish over your gelcoat and metal.
+It can etch water spots due to salt residue on all exposed surfaces and corrode metal.
+The water itself leaves a yellow/brown scum line on the hull of your boat.

 In our busy lives we do not always have time to keep up with the necessary maintenance of our crafts.
 We sometimes barely have time to rinse the boat and flush the engine after a long day on the water.
 Sometimes, boats go unused for extended lengths of time and collect dirt and leaves and mildew and rust.

 Topside Boat Cleaning can help you protect your boat from the harsh Florida environment by providing complete washing and cleaning of your vessel.
-Even if you wash your boat after each use, over time the elements take their toll and a detailed washing, cleaning, and especially waxing is necessary.
-Topside Boat Cleaning provides this serviced as often as you need it.
+Even if you wash your boat after each use, over time the elements take their toll.

 • Removing dirt, stains, rust, and mildew from all surfaces and compartments, including bilge and console compartments